cadenchabot/cadenchabot.github.io/README.md

 # cadenchabot.github.io
 # Personal Site

-My first attempt at a personal site.
+My first personal site.
 Followed a YouTube tutorial for general layout and JavaScript functionality.
-Learned a lot about HTML, CSS, and jQuery in building it.
+A rewrite in React is in progress.